industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 The PLC with the running TIA project is connected via the OPC UA connector to the Industrial Edge Device (IED).
 Within the connector, all necessary tags are configured and deployed.

 Now the app IIH Essentials needs to collect and store this data, to further use it within Performance Insight.

-Make sure the OPC UA Connector is activated within IIH Essentials.
+- Make sure the OPC UA Connector is activated within IIH Essentials

 ![Connector](/docs/graphics/Connector.png)

-Add the following PLC attributes to a new or existing asset:
+- Add the following PLC attributes to a new or existing asset:
+  - *GDB.operate.machineStateOEE*
+  - *GDB.process.numberGood*
+  - *GDB.process.numberProduced*
+  - *GDB.signals.errorCode*

 ![Variables](/docs/graphics/Variables.png)